-Stress incontinence occurs when the muscles and other tissues that support the bladder (pelvic floor muscles) and the muscles that regulate the release of urine (urinary sphincter) weaken.
+Stress incontinence occurs when the muscles and other tissues that support the urethra (pelvic floor muscles) and the muscles that control the release of urine (urinary sphincter) weaken.

 Your pelvic floor muscles and urinary sphincter may lose strength because of:

 - Childbirth.
-In women, poor function of pelvic floor muscles or the sphincter may occur because of tissue or nerve damage during delivery of a child.
+In women, tissue or nerve damage during delivery of a child can weaken the pelvic floor muscles or the sphincter.
 Stress incontinence from this damage may begin soon after delivery or occur years later.